Asset class opportunities

-High yield (junk) bonds involve a greater risk of default or price changes due to changes in the issuer's credit quality, while foreign bonds, including those of emerging markets, may fluctuate more due to increased political concerns, taxation issues, and movements in foreign exchange rates.
+High yield (junk) bonds involve a higher risk of default and price movement due to changes in the issuer's credit quality, while foreign bonds, including those of emerging markets, may fluctuate more due to increased political concerns, taxation issues, and movements in foreign exchange rates.

 The risks of investing in securities of issuers located in a single country or a limited number of countries may be affected by the economic, political and social conditions in those countries.
 Such variables may result in increased volatility and may have a significant impact on investment performance.